 Tools will be used age and skill appropriately and after support and guidance from the forest leader.
 The forest leader will ensure that tools are stored, maintained and transported safely.
 There will be high adult to child ration using tools of 1:3 max.

 Tools available to be used-

-- Palm drills
+- o Palm drills

-- Fixed blade knife
+- o Fixed blade knife

 - o Bowsaw

 - Secateurs

-- Loppers
+- o Loppers

 - o Peelers

-- Hand drill
+- o Hand drill

 - Conker clamp

 Storage in locked shed